Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Estimation with ordinary data

-\end{proposition} Proof is shown in App.~\ref{appendix_proof_theorem_checkbetaunbiased}.
-The proof itself is simple, but the main idea lies in where we modified the estimator from Eq.~\eqref{eq:empBER_softlabels} to avoid dealing with the noise inside the $\min$ operator, by utilizing the additional information of $s_i$.
+With this modified estimator $\hat{\beta}_{\mathrm{Noise}}$, we can show the following propositions. \begin{proposition} $\hat{\beta}_{\mathrm{Noise}}$ is an unbiased estimator of the Bayes error. \end{proposition} The proof is shown in App.~\ref{appendix_proof_theorem_checkbetaunbiased}.
+The proof itself is simple, but the main idea lies in where we modified the estimator from Eq.~(\ref{eq:empBER_softlabels}) to avoid dealing with the noise inside the $\min$ operator, by utilizing the additional information of $s_i$.